1. Parents have entrusted us with their child’s education for 93 years.

 46. Middle Schoolers are given a more personalized school day by choosing their own electives.

 47. Eighth graders are taught Religion class by Father Bob.

 48. Each student in 3rd grade and above has their own Chromebook.

 49. As part of our connection with senior citizens in our parish, the students plan a Senior Prom each year and attend several holiday gatherings with the senior social group.

 50. Students are immersed into the Catholic beliefs through live action events such as the Living Stations of the Cross.

-51. Staff bring in experts in different fields as a way of introducing careers and applied learning to their students.
+51. Our staff brings in experts in different fields as a way of introducing careers and applied learning to their students.

-52. Little Flower is rich in history and tradition including our First Communion ceremony and preparation of the Tree Song, Walk-a-thon, 8th grade blessing and Washington DC trip.
+52. Little Flower is rich in history and tradition including; our First Communion ceremony, preparation of the Tree Song, Walk-a-thon, 8th grade blessing, and Washington DC trip.